 - If a leak is detected, check the components involved for cleanliness in the thread areas and proper application of pipe compound before further tightening. - -- Tighten the gas connection as necessary to stop the leak. - If necessary, replace the parts or components involved if the leak cannot be stopped. - Ensure all gas leaks have been identified and repaired before proceeding. - A qualified service agency must check for proper operating gas pressure upon installation of the heater. - 14.
 Light accordance to instructions on the heater or within owner's manual. - 15.
 It is extremely important to use the proper size and type of gas supply line to assure proper functioning of the heater.
-Contact your fuel gas supplier for proper line sizing and installation. - 16.
-It is extremely important to use the proper size and type of gas supply line to assure proper functioning of the heater.
 Contact your fuel gas supplier for proper line sizing and installation.

-- 17. This heater is configured for use with either L.P. vapor withdrawal only.
+- 16. This heater is configured for use with either LPG vapor withdrawal only.
 Do not use the heater in an L.P. gas liquid withdrawal system or application.
-If you are in doubt, contact the L. B. White Co., Inc. - 18.
+If you are in doubt, contact the L. B. White Co., Inc. - 17.
 Eventually, like all electrical/mechanical devices, the thermostat can fail.
 Thermostat failure may result in either an underheating or overheating condition which may damage critical products and/or cause animal injury or death.
-Critical products and/or animals should be protected by a separate back-up control system that limits high and low temperatures and also activates appropriate alarms. - 19.
+Critical products and/or animals should be protected by a separate back-up control system that limits high and low temperatures and also activates appropriate alarms. - 18.
 Take time to understand how to operate and maintain the heater by using this Owner's Manual.
 Make sure you know how to shut off the gas supply to the building and also to the individual heater.
-Contact your fuel gas supplier if you have any questions. - 20.
+Contact your fuel gas supplier if you have any questions. - 19.
 Any defects found in performing any of the service or maintenance procedures must be eliminated and defective parts replaced immediately.
 The heater must be retested by properly qualified service personnel before placing the heater back into use.